ublanquet/training-angularjs/README.md

  - Enable [strict-di mode](https://docs.angularjs.org/api/ng/directive/ngApp), to never let this error happen again when you have tons of functions, and you won't know which one is broken.

 ### 3. 404 Not found.
-Import static view 404.html, and create a `app.route.js` file that define a state `404` bound to URL `/404` that shows the error page.
+Import static view `404.html`, and create a `app.route.js` file that define a state `404` bound to URL `/404` that shows the error page.
 This state is triggered by configuration at `app.config.js:26`

-> How did you installed bootstrap?
+ - How did you installed bootstrap?

 ### 4. First true module: Dashboard

-Create a new module `app.dashboard`, then import static views into it.
+Create a new module `app.dashboard`, then import static views `addComputer.html`, `editComputer.html` & `dashboard.html` into it.
+Create a new component `dashboard` with its state `dashboard`, bound to both `/dashboard` and `/` routes.
+Create a [service or a factory](https://docs.angularjs.org/guide/providers) that uses [$http](https://docs.angularjs.org/api/ng/service/$http) against your java back-end.

+> It is generally a bad idea to call directly `$http` within controllers.
+Always prefer to write a dedicated service for that.

+> Do not hard code the api uri within your source code.
+You could use an angular [value or constant](https://docs.angularjs.org/guide/providers) to hold the configuration.
+In javascript, there is no standard for switchable configuration like 'app.properties', but your gulp setup support this option : Just override `src/env/dev-conf.js` to define variables picked-up by `gulp serve`.

+- Naming convention apart, any idea why we name files `some.module.js`, `some.service.js` or `some.config.js` ?
-> Have you seen those `/* @ngInject */` all around source files?
+- Have you seen those `/* @ngInject */` all around source files?
+- Any way to prevent copy-pasting of `<header></header>` across `dashboard.html`, `editComputer.html` & `addComputer.html` ?
+- How to deal with boring url concatenation?
+- What is the `track by` clause for `ng-repeat`?
+- What is binding `<div>{{`**::**`item.name}}</div>` for?

+### 5. Components
+Create a new component to display the pagination element.

+ - Differences between component and directive?

+### 6. Models

+Have you seen the release date & discontinuation date on dashboard ?
+It is displayed as a string, which will cause some troubles if you want to localise your application.
+Javascript `Date` object has some useful localisation capabilities, and it could be interesting to take advantage of it, but we don't want to convert Date from / to string each time we need it in the application.
+When applications get more complex, you may be limited if all your front-end layers work with the back-end formatted DTO, especially if you want to attach some behavior to objects.
+Write a `computer.model.js` that defines a class Computer.
+This class should be mapped from / to back-end computer dto.
+Use it to display localized dates on dashboard.

+- Where is handled the mapping ?

+### 7. i18n
+When you want your application to be international, consider addressing the i18n concern as soon as possible, or you'll have a lot of fun searchingfor all remaining hard-coded strins that stills require translation.
+There are few translation library for angular out of there.
+I recommend using [angular-translate](https://angular-translate.github.io/) because it is simple but full-featured.
+To save up time, your gulp setup is already configured to handle internationalization files.
+By default, it will search within `src/resources/i18n` for files named `xx.json` (where xx is the country code) to know supported languages.
+Then, any `**/i18n/xx.json` will be merged to the corresponding file at build time.
+This mean that any of your module can come with its own `resource/i18n/xx.json` files, so that you don't  have a giant single file that contains translations for the whole application.

+### 8. Forms
+TODO
+Write edit & add computer
+Use ng-message to display errors

+### 9. Tests
+TODO karma, jasmine, protractor

+### 10. CSS
+TODO
+Replace bootstrap with another CSS framework of your choice.

+Guidelines:
+- Use a limited and welldefined color scheme.
+Avoid using colors / dimens / whatever that isnot defined once for all in a kind of 'constants.scss'
+- Be consistent in variable & class naming
+- use `@mixin`
+- use `display: flex`